-Five Group initiatives – this is how UNIQA is increasing efficiency and profitability in the core business
+Five Group initiatives: continuous efficiency and profitability improvements in the core business

-Five strategic initiatives in the core underwriting business build on the foundation of this strong capital base.
+Five strategic initiatives in our core underwriting business build on the foundation of our strong capital base.

 A programme was developed aimed at safeguarding and/or increasing sustainable operating profitability in each of the three business lines of property and casualty insurance, health insurance and life insurance, and this programme is now being implemented under the supervision of the relevant expert Board Member.
 Two further strategic initiatives are running alongside this with a Group-wide effect on the core business.

 A significant increase in earnings performance is one clear objective in the property and casualty insurance segment, which is the segment from which UNIQA expects the largest amount of premium growth, especially in CEE.
 The combined ratio is the index used to measure this, i.e. the ratio of expenditures for insurance operations and benefits to premiums written.
-Supported by investments in operational excellence, a number of projects have been initiated that are aimed at reducing the combined ratio to below 95 per cent on a sustainable basis by 2020.
+Supported by investments in operational excellence, we have initiated a number of projects here aimed at reducing the combined ratio to below 95 per cent on a sustainable basis by 2020.
 Among other things, the focus will be on optimising premium calculation, portfolio management and claims management as well as on enhancing the efforts to fight fraud.

 Property and casualty insurance

 UNIQA is the clear market leader in Austrian health insurance.
-This division is a crucial centre of excellence and therefore a main pillar that supports the Company’s earnings.
+This area is a crucial centre of excellence and therefore a main pillar that supports our company’s earnings.
 This is why defending our leadership position in this profitable area is one of our most important objectives.

 Rapid technological advances are currently the biggest driving force in healthcare.
 In the world of individualised medicine and adaptive insurance, the classic roles of the healthcare industry are being reshaped.
-UNIQA wants to actively play a leading role in this transformation.
+UNIQA wants to play a leading role in this transformation.
 Further expansion in services to customers is a key priority here.
-Selective investments are planned for this throughout the value chain in the areas of health advice and provision, health services and digital health solutions.
+We are planning selective investments for this throughout the value chain in the areas of health advice and provision, health services and digital health solutions.

 The low interest rates that have persisted for many years have a particularly strong effect on life insurance.
 Earning capital costs over the long term is difficult under the current conditions in the capital markets, depending on the relevant investment strategy.
-The capital-generating life insurance that traditionally dominates the market in Austria is particularly affected by this.
+The capital-generating life insurance, that traditionally dominates the market in Austria, is particularly affected by this.
 The strategic initiative in this line of insurance is therefore targeted predominantly at ensuring a new direction for the product portfolio and increasing the profitability of existing contracts.
-One crucial element here involves designing life insurance products that generate the required margins both for customers as well as for UNIQA despite the low interest rates and that have capital requirements in line with profitability.
+One crucial element here involves designing life insurance products that generate the required margins both for customers and for UNIQA despite the low interest rates and that have capital requirements in line with profitability.

 4. UNIQA Insurance Platform (UIP)

-The objective of this programme is nothing short of the renewal of the core system in all sectors and the associated organisational transformation of the Group.
-In the medium-term, UIP will replace the existing IT core systems that no longer map innovative processes, products and functionalities effectively.
-This project is designed to last for more than ten years and will put UNIQA’s business on a completely new foundation: UIP will dramatically reduce product development time (time to market), create flexibility in the product design and, in the medium-term, significantly reduce the operating costs of all data processing.
+The objective of the programme is nothing short of the renewal of the core system in all sectors and the associated organisational transformation of the Group.
+In the medium term, UIP will replace the existing IT core systems that no longer map innovative processes, products and functionalities effectively.
+This project is designed to last for more than ten years and will put UNIQA’s business on a completely new foundation: the UIP will dramatically reduce product development time (time to market), create flexibility in the product design and, in the medium term, significantly reduce the operating costs of overall data processing.
 Additionally, we will create the necessary conditions to better satisfy the expectations and wishes of our customers in future, which are changing ever faster and radically in an increasingly digital world.

 UNIQA Insurance Platform (UIP)